 Rain, on the other hand, does seem to reduce numbers, as does snow and mist/fog.
 Numbers for less prevalent weather conditions such as snow showers are small so the results shown for these instances are less certain than those for more commonly observed conditions.
 Likewise, the number of hires corresponding to weather observations during hours of darkness are smaller than those for daylight weather observations and again the results should be treated with caution.

-Our findings on the impact of the air temperature on number of hires shows a strong relationship between temperature and frequency of hires.
-As the temperature increases so does the number of hires, with an increase in average number of hires per hour of 1.44 for every 1 degree increase in temperature.
+Our findings on the impact of the air temperature on the number of hires show a strong relationship between temperature and frequency of hires.
+As the temperature increases so do the number of hires, with an increase in the average number of hires per hour of 1.44 for every 1 degree increase in temperature.
 Again, the numbers at either end of the graph reflect small numbers of occurrences, so should be treated with caution.
 The number of hires per hour decreases gradually as the wind speed increases.

 The data prepared for this project has been made available as a separate slice in UBDC’s Open Data Collection, to enable others to use it.
-This mutually beneficial collaboration is something the UBDC hopes we can repeat in future with the GCPH, and in fact we have another case study coming soon from Bruce Whyte on the use of our urban indicators data to investigate children’s access to greenspace in Glasgow – watch this space!
+This mutually beneficial collaboration is something the UBDC plans to repeat with the GCPH and we have another case study coming soon from Bruce Whyte on the use of our urban indicators data to investigate children’s access to greenspace in Glasgow – watch this space.